TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 DE Chase Winovich, New England Patriots

-Registered one tackle off the bench in the Patriots' 27-24 loss to Miami … Winovich competed in all 16 contests (no starts) and tallied 26 tackles, 5.5 sacks and a touchdown he scored after taking a blocked punt to the house.
+Registered one tackle off the bench in the 12-4 Patriots' 27-24 loss to Miami … Competed in all 16 contests (no starts), and tallied 26 tackles, 5.5 sacks and a touchdown on a blocked punt return.

-According to Bernd Buchmasser of Pats Pulpit, Winovich played 20 of the team's 68 snaps (29 percent) on Sunday against the Dolphins, and 18 of the club's 29 special teams snaps (62 percent).
+According to Bernd Buchmasser of Pats Pulpit, he played 20 of the team's 68 snaps (29 percent) against the Dolphins, and 18 of the club's 29 special teams snaps (62 percent).

 DE Chris Wormley, Baltimore Ravens

-Started and totaled four tackles in the Ravens' 28-10 triumph over the 8-8 Steelers … Wormley played in all 16 games this year (seven starts) and accumulated 33 stops, 1.5 sacks and two passes defended.
+Started and totaled four tackles in the 14-2 Ravens' 28-10 triumph over the Steelers … Played in all 16 games this year (seven starts), and accumulated 33 stops, 1.5 sacks and two passes defended.

 #Ravens DE Chris Wormley and his wife Alexis welcomed their daughter Spade into the world last week😂 https://t.co/jLLIG4XkN6— Bobby Trosset (@BobbyWBAL) December 30, 2019